-Spending caps is a form of financial control that is currently used by Spain’s La Liga to forbid clubs from spending extravagant amounts of money that would lead to unsustainable levels of investment in transfer fees and wages.
+Spending caps are a form of financial control that is currently used by Spain’s La Liga to forbid clubs from spending extravagant amounts of money that would lead to unsustainable levels of investment in transfer fees and wages.

 Named the ‘Economic Cost Control’ measures – they are aimed at checking clubs’ spending over the past three seasons to tailor out a budget that is sustainable for that club to spend over the next season.